cfech/helm/README.md

         helm ls --namespace mynamespace

-- to see all namspaces
+- to see all namespaces

         kubectl get namespace

 - to delete namespace

-        kubectl delete namspace mynamspace
+        kubectl delete namespace mynamspace

 ## 26 Install or Upgrade ##